-- If you are symptomatic, stay home.
+- 1. If you are symptomatic, stay home.
 Call your supervisor to discuss your sick leave options and to keep the chain of command informed.
 When your condition improves, call your supervisor before returning to work.
 If you have symptoms consistent with COVID-19, see Symptomatic Employees section, below. - 2.
-For all buildings, every door is an exit, but there is only one dedicated entrance.
-Each door should have a sign with instructions on how to proceed into the facility. - 3.
 At the beginning of workday, employees entering the work site are strongly recommended to complete a screening and self-check at the designated location to determine if symptomatic or not symptomatic.
 They must notify their section lead, verifying that they have completed a self-check: